Greece › Rhodes › Family Hotels

 8. Athena Hotel – Rhodes Town

 Unpretentious hotel offering clean 1-bedroom apartments (up to 4 people) with kitchenettes (cooking ring, coffee machine, fridge), sofa beds and balconies.
-Hotel has a small pool and is a short walk from the beach and the nightlife on Orfanidou Bar Street.
+Hotel has a small pool – short walk from the beach.
+Just so you know, it is near Orfanidou Bar Street, which is lively at night; ask for a room facing away from the street if you want total quiet.
 Hotel Phone: +30 2241 022631.

 Great value for money hotel offering nice family suites (up to 5 people) with bathtubs, living & dining areas and kitchenettes.
 Central location within easy walking distance of the beach, Old Town, shops, pubs & restaurants.
 Hotel Phone: +30 22410 78906.